ngpfontaine/pshit/README.md

 ### Setup

-1. clone **pshit** wherever you want and enter
+- Clone **pshit** wherever you want and enter.
 ```
 git clone https://github.com/ngpfontaine/pshit.git && cd pshit
 ```

-2. copy script to new - this will be dedicated to copying from 1 specific directory to 1 specific other
+- Copy script to new - this will be dedicated to copying from 1 specific directory to 1 specific other.
 ```
 cp pshit pshit-dev
 ```

-3. edit pathing variables. save.
+- Edit pathing variables with your intended paths, then save.
 ```
 vim pshit-dev